With A Fearless Pet Welfare Advocate for An Owner, Was Harry A Marked Dog?

 Beause it’s not.
 Not from the perspective of the pet owner.
 And, by the way, the pet owner who pays outlandish and phenomenally inflated fees for the sort of "care" that resulted in the malpractice, the withholding of care after your administration of a contra-indicated cocktail of potentially lethal drugs to my beloved dog while you took eight observational videos of him (no doubt highly valuable "teaching aids"), your then fraudulent presentation of him to me as having "had a neurological event" requiring "urgent euthanasia" . . . and your coercion of his highly skeptical owner that was so prolonged and so intense that your objective was finally and regrettably achieved.

-I contend that the fact that I never held back in calling out the failures and other unacceptable attitudes and conducts of the University’s Companion Animal Hospital made Harry a marked dog.
-Ironically, his owner’s very maternal need to protect him, was potentially the very thing that painted a lethal target on his dear, innocent little head.
+I never held back in calling out the failures and other unacceptable attitudes and conducts of the University’s Companion Animal Hospital.
+Did that make Harry a marked dog?
+Ironically, his owner’s very maternal need to protect him, could potentially have been the very thing that painted a lethal target on his dear, innocent little head.

 In the forensic investigation of any suspicious death, one must establish a motive.
-While the "how" of Harry’s death is found in the invoices and the unnecessarily administered, heavy-duty, contraindicated drug cocktails, the "why" may well lie in the hospital’s long-standing resentment of an owner who refused to ignore their systemic failures.
+While the "how" of Harry’s death is found in the invoices and the unnecessarily administered, heavy-duty, contraindicated drug cocktails, I'd like to see a genuinely independent investigation into to whether the "why" lay in the hospital’s long-standing resentment of an owner who refused to ignore their systemic failures.

 Here's that example I promised (but there were numerous):